hhhhhhhhhn/hhhhhhhhhn.github.io/projects/routines.md

 # Routines

-Exercise app built in Svelte
+Exercise webapp built with Svelte, with minimalistic design and an android port using CapacitorJs.

+You can test it [here](https://hhhhhhhhhn.github.io/routine) and see the code [on github](https://github.com/hhhhhhhhhn/routine)

-Tags: Svelte, JavaScript, Node JS
+Tags: Svelte, JavaScript, HTML + CSS, Node JS, Android, CapacitorJS